ginkorea/llm_agentic_system/readme.md

 # Autonomous Software Development System

-<span style="color: red;">Under Active Development - Not Ready for Deployment in a Production Environment</span>

 ## By Josh Gompert, Nathan Smith, and Kruti Shah

+**Under Active Development - Not Ready for Deployment in a Production Environment**

 ## Overview